Kgaur431/Java-Concurrency/README.md

 ### The state of the lock is managed independently of the OS.
 The OS doesn't control the lock; it only schedules threads.

-also the there is a place which has __ that place which word will be there i am not getting so i provide you the context so correct it and explain it